rodneyshupe/Cookbook/Recipes/Desserts/NoChurnIceCream.rst

 ----

 The cream mixture freezes more quickly in a loaf pan than in a taller, narrower container.
-If you don’t have a loaf pan, use an 8-inch square baking pan.
+If you don't have a loaf pan, use an 8-inch square baking pan.